OData/v3ProtocolDocument/OData.markdown

           "discountCode": "BLACKFRIDAY"
        }

-#### 7.4.1.4 Action Overload Resolution ####
+#### 10.4.1.4 Action Overload Resolution ####
 Actions support overloads, meaning a service MAY expose multiple actions with the same name that take a different set of parameters.

-The combination of the action name, the binding parameter type and the unordered list of non binding parameter names MUST be sufficient to uniquely identify a specific action overload.
+The combination of the action name, the binding parameter type and the unordered list of non-binding parameter names MUST be sufficient to uniquely identify a specific action overload.

-### 7.4.2.
+### 10.4.2.
 Functions ###
 Functions are operations exposed by an OData service that MUST return data and MUST have no observable side effects.

-#### 7.4.2.1.
+#### 10.4.2.1.
 Declaring Functions in Metadata ####

 Functions SHOULD be declared in $metadata.
-Function declarations indicate the signature (Name, ReturnType and Parameters) and semantics (composability, bindability and result entityset) of the Function.
+Function declarations indicate the signature (Name, ReturnType and Parameters) and semantics (composability, bindability and result entity set) of the Function.

 In addition to the [Common Rules for All Operations](#Common Rules for All Operations) the following rules apply for Functions: